Software-Lifecycle-Consultants/slc-open-hms/README.md

 - [react-date-range](https://www.npmjs.com/package/react-date-range) - Version 1.4.4
   - A date library agnostic React component for choosing dates and date ranges.
   - Uses date-fns for date operations.
-  - Install the pkg/s using the following command and import skeleton and theme styles.
+  - Install the pkg/s using the following commands and import skeleton and theme styles.
  ```bash
 npm install --save react-date-range
  ```